assendk/otp-form/README.md

 // TODO
 - bootstrap all urls
+- use .env for db params, now they are hardcoded
 - more validations for mobile number
 - validation for password
 - Convert Procedural Design to Objects